The application opens on March 1 and closes on May 1.

 Undergraduate student currently enrolled in a two or more-year accredited program related to golf/turfgrass management.
-(Seniors graduating in spring 2026 are ineligible.)
+(Seniors graduating in spring of this year are ineligible.)

 Must have completed the first year (24 credit hours or equivalent) in a program related to golf course management.